Frequently Asked Questions

 Withholding strings from your own submission is counterproductive and only deprives you of data points that could benefit you.
 There's no strategic upside to doing so.

-Applicants who successfully avoid contention before Reveal Day can expect to go to market with their new gTLD 18 to 24 months earlier than those who go through ICANN's auction process.
-That's a significant head start on launching a registry, building registrar relationships, and establishing your presence in the market - on top of avoiding the financial exposure that comes with contention.
+Applicants who successfully avoid contention before Reveal Day can expect to go to market with their new gTLD sooner than those who go through ICANN's auction process.
+In addition to avoiding the financial exposure that comes with contention, this can give you a significant head start on launching a registry, building registrar relationships, and establishing your presence in the market.

 There's no requirement to participate.
 But applicants who don't will have less information than those who do - and in a process where the cost of contention starts at $79,450 and goes up from there, that information gap has real financial consequences.
 Participation is, at minimum, a low-cost way to reduce uncertainty around a high-stakes decision.